 Critically overexposing an image is not a new concept; the thought may have crossed your mind, "Why has nobody done this before?"
 The answer is simple - nobody else has invested this level of expertise, time, and capital into solving this problem.
 There are several highly technical challenges that we overcame to make the noPhoto a success.
 Our team includes electrical and mechanical engineering professionals that have worked on military and even NASA technologies.
 Every aspect of the noPhoto's design has been thought through and refined - it has a purpose.

 To understand the noPhoto, it helps to have a basic understanding of photography.
 Generally speaking, the amount of light that a camera collects while taking a picture is called "exposure."
 If there is not enough light, than the final picture will be too dark to see much.
 Conversely, if there is too much light, the picture will be too bright to see.
 At the most basic level, what the noPhoto does is make the license plate portion of the image too bright for the camera's sensor to handle.
 The noPhoto is so powerful that it causes what are called "blown highlights" - that is, the brightness is so overwhelming that the camera sees the image as a featureless field of white light.
-As you can see in the image below, the camera simply can't see the license plate.
+As you can see in the image below, the noPhoto is discreet and stealthy.
+But when a picture is taken, the camera simply can't see the license plate.

 One of the most difficult parts of the noPhoto's design was engineering the proprietary flash detection circuitry.
 Some of you photographers out there may be thinking, "But wait!
 We've had optical slave flash triggers for years!"
 This is true, but what you also know is that optical flash triggers are useless outdoors beyond several feet due to infrared interference.
 This is why radio flash triggers are preferred in the photographic industry.